Generosity is considered a good thing. Milking generosity is not. Yet some characters do it anyway.

 - Harvest Moon: A New Beginning has Michelle, whose heart events consist of her requesting increasingly valuable items and has you overhearing her calling you a sucker and asks for a pink diamond, which is required for her final heart event.
 She even has the gall to rub it in your face when you confront her!

 - Mentioned by name in 8-Bit Theater.
-When the gag befriend a dragon who's hanging out in a local volcano, he asks if there's any way to make up for the roughness of their first encounter.
+When the gang befriend a dragon who's hanging out in a local volcano, he asks if there's any way to make up for the roughness of their first encounter.
 The Light Warriors immediate discuss how to get the most out of the offer, including plundering the dragon's hoard for every last speck of treasure, when the Dragon explains that he can hear them and that taking advantage of a dragon is a terrible idea.

-- In one episode of The Guild, Vork visits Codex at her appartment and she tells him he can help himself to anything in the kitchen.
+- In one episode of The Guild, Vork visits Codex at her apartment and she tells him he can help himself to anything in the kitchen.
 When he tries to take her frogurt maker, she has to clarify that she meant food only, which he regards as Moving the Goalposts.

 - Kerry/Seraphim from the Whateley Universe ran into a brutal case of this.
 Her powers allow her to heal people, and she looks like an angel and is staying in a church.
 Initially she heals people because she wants to, but soon those caring for her decide that they want the flow of interest, tourism and money she's generated to keep up and won't let her stop healing, even when it endangers her own health.
 It doesn't end well.

 - SpongeBob SquarePants falls victim to this a lot.